College App Essays: Short Answer for Summer 2023

 Can I take both workshops at the same time?
 While you can, I don't recommend this.
 It's much better to focus on one essay genre at a time.

 If I take both workshops, should I choose the same instructor for both?
 Yes, if possible!
 That way, your instructor will get to know you quite well during the course of the summer and can help you make all parts of your applications work together.
-(Mrs. Inspektor is the head instructor for all workshops, but the instructor you choose when you register-- either Mrs. Inspektor, Ms. Chan, or Ms. Pochily-- will be responding to all drafts of your work.)
+(Mrs. Inspektor is the head instructor for all workshops, but the instructor you choose when you register-- either Mrs. Inspektor or Ms. Pochily-- will be responding to all drafts of your work.)

 I want to apply to military academies.
 Which workshop should I choose?
-That's actually a tricky question.
+That's a tricky question.
 Military academies want to see focused responses more like "short answer" essay format, but they also expect a more complete narrative like a "Common App" essay.
 Either workshop should work well for you!

 How do I know whether my first-choice schools require short answer responses?
 Many schools that accept the Common App also require short answer responses.
 You can find out what these are by searching for college names here: https://appsupport.commonapp.org/applicantsupport/s/writing-requirements.

-If your first-choice school doesn't accept the Common App, you should research requirements on the college's website.
+If your first-choice school doesn't accept the Common App, you should research the requirements on the college's website.
 For example, the University of California expects students to answer only short answer questions, and they don't use the Common App-- for the University of California personal insight questions, students must choose four out of eight prompts and write four 350-word responses to these prompts.
-MIT requires students to answer a series of short answer essay questions without the option to pick and choose.
+MIT requires students to answer a series of similar short answer essay questions without the option to pick and choose.
 Georgetown asks a series of questions, including short answer responses.
 Brigham Young University asks a series of mandatory short answer questions.
-Liberty University asks students to write two mandatory short answer essays about their faith.
+Liberty University asks students to write two mandatory short answer essays about their faith

 Can I take this workshop as practice even if I'm not applying to college yet?
 Perhaps you could, but I don't recommend it.
 We'll focus heavily on the specific demands of college application essays, so this isn't a general writing class.
 You certainly could use this class to work on a different kind of application essay, such as an application to a special high school program.

 I want to participate in the workshop, but I don't want my classmates to see my essays or personal information.
 Is this ok?
 Sure!
-You'll miss out on a bit of interaction this way, but you're welcome to submit your essays and personal details privately to your section teacher instead of posting them publicly on the class website.
+You'll miss out on a bit of interaction this way, but you're welcome to submit your essays and personal details privately to your section teacher via e-mail instead of posting them publicly on the class website.

 Can I participate if I'm not homeschooled?
 I'll provide some instruction specifically aimed at homeschooled students, but any students are welcome to participate.
 Many of my past students have not been homeschoolers.
-Feel free to invite your cousins and friends to join the workshop!

 What if I miss part of the workshop?
 We understand that you have busy summer schedules!
 It's fine to miss part of the workshop-- you'll just need to catch up on what you missed later, and you may miss out on a bit of interaction with your classmates.
 It will be your responsibility to keep your instructor updated about your absence and to let your instructor know when you post late work.
 It's better to miss the end of a workshop than the beginning.

 Help!
 My first-choice school hasn't posted its 2023-24 prompts yet!
 Most colleges and application systems don't change their prompts much from year to year.
 For example, MIT keeps its prompts roughly the same from year to year, and there's also a lot of overlap between MIT prompts and UC prompts.
 Once you learn how to write a "why us" essay for one college, you'll find it easy to write "why us" essays for other colleges.
-Don't worry-- your work here will still benefit you, even if you have to tweak your essays once you finalize your applications!
+Don't worry-- your work here will still benefit you even if you have to tweak your essays once you finalize your applications!

 Will you write my essays for me?
 Absolutely not!
 Your essays should be your own work-- and they should sound like you.
 I'm very proud of how different every essay that comes out of my workshop is, because each participant is different.
 We'll certainly help you shape and polish your essays, though, and we'll help you decide which aspects of your personality and experiences to showcase.